 Building a Sustainable Economy

-Building a Sustainable Economy (BASE) is a collaboration between Sustainable Bainbridge, the Bainbridge Island Chamber of Commerce, Bainbridge Graduate Institute, and the Bainbridge Public Library, producing a series of lectures and presentations on sustainability.
-The speakers are visiting business leaders and executives in the CAIR (Change Agents in Residence) program and distinguished faculty at the Bainbridge Graduate Institute.
+The Building a Sustainable Economy (BASE) lecture series is a collaboration between Sustainable Bainbridge, the Bainbridge Island Chamber of Commerce, Bainbridge Graduate Institute at Pinchot University, YES!
+Magazine, and the Bainbridge Public Library.
+We host a series of community presentations featuring visiting business leaders and executives in the CAIR (Change Agents in Residence) program and distinguished faculty at the Pinchot University.